-NCERT Solutions for Class 8 Science Chapter 9 Reproduction in Animals is given below.
-Video Format solution and offline apps are also available for new academic session 2020-21.
-Download 8 Science App for offline use updated for session 2020-21.
+NCERT Solutions for Class 8 Science Chapter 9 Friction is given below.
+Video Format solution and offline apps based on latest NCERT Books 2023-24 are also available.
+Download 8 Science App for offline use.

 Class 8 Science Chapter 9 Important Questions for Practice

 Explain why objects moving in fluids must have special shapes.